References

 • Main query fetches the primary entities

-• Collects unique reference IDs from results
+• Collects unique references from results

-• Pre-populates Reference objects from cache
+• Pre-populates Reference objects from the result